All you need to know about Singing Bowls

 Nepali Felt Mallets

 Nepali Felt mallets vary in shape, size, and handle length.
-They are most commonly used with or larger bowls like the Jambati singing bowls and Thadobati singing bowls.
+They are most commonly used with medium or larger bowls like the Jambati singing bowls and Thadobati singing bowls.

 They also go well with taller, deeper bowls.
 Nepali Felt mallets are known for producing good rhythms and loud sounds but are not suitable for rimming.